Puerto Rico: Reopening of Schools Could Bring Small Measure of Normalcy

-As some public schools begin to reopen more than a month after Hurricane Maria plowed across Puerto Rico, Ezequiel Torres Rivas continues to call a high school classroom in the town of Corazal his home.
+As some public schools begin to reopen more than a month after Hurricane Maria plowed across Puerto Rico, Ezequiel Torres Rivas’ relatives continue to call a high school classroom in the town of Corazal home.

 Classes begin Tuesday in regions on opposite ends of the island, in San Juan and Mayaguez, according to education officials.